velosobr/youflix/README.md

 # youflix
 A Study project for getting started with the clean Archtecture concepts.

-trying to make it trobust, maintainable, testable and flexible enough to adapt to growth and change.
+trying to make it robust, maintainable, testable and flexible enough to adapt to growth and change.

 ### 3 main use cases: